 - Mandatory Cost Sharing consists of those commitments that have been quantified, either in dollars or effort.
 When entering the details of the cost sharing under “Line Item” include a specific name of item, or person and effort percent.
 For each item listed, the dollar amount, project/grant number or source (type) of funds, and DeptID should be included.
-Also ensure that the project/grant number or source (type) of funds listed for cost sharing is appropriate.
+Also ensure that the short code or source (type) of funds listed for cost sharing is appropriate.

 - Voluntary Cost Sharing consists of all non-explicit commitments (not quantified) which will not be paid by grant/contract funds.
 These items should be noted on the PAF as ‘Other UM Commitments.’
 It is appropriate to mirror the language in the text describing the commitment.
 Identify the DeptID responsible for providing.

 - Third Party Commitments or ‘Non-UM Cost Sharing’ should also be added to the PAF when an outside entity agrees to provide resources for the proposed project.

 - Indirect costs have been calculated at the rate appropriate for the funding agency.